slutske22/tilt-saturate/README.md

 ## About

 tile-saturate is a simple web-app that opens a webcam in the browser and applies a filter based on the orientation of the mobile device being used.
-Tile the device clockwise, and the video feed will become more [saturated](https://photographylife.com/what-is-saturation-and-how-to-get-optimal-saturation).
-Tile it counter-clockwise, and it will become more greyscale.
+Tilt the device clockwise, and the video feed will become more [saturated](https://photographylife.com/what-is-saturation-and-how-to-get-optimal-saturation).
+Tilt it counter-clockwise, and it will become less saturated.

 ## Environments